Akaame/SeahashImpl/README.md

 Below results are from a 1,4 GHz Quad-Core Intel Core i5.

-v1 Speed: 2.057 GB/s
+* v1 Speed: 2.057 GB/s
-v2 Speed: 3.508 GB/s
+* v2 Speed: 3.508 GB/s

 ## TODOS

 * Get rid of the part which creates larger strings concatting the same string into sstream and use CPP2A ranges.
+(Add Ranges)
+* Create a v3 which works with streaming input.
+Make main hashing routine a generator coroutine that yields intermediate values.
+Then finalize with handling of excessive values and final XOR call.
+(Add Coroutines)